 It’s essentially a $10 increase across tiers and comes after a $10 decrease put into place by DIRECTV in 2019 and a promise directly from AT&T that the increase would be about half of what was eventually implemented to lower-tier plans.
 Prices are said to jump even higher after the promotional pricing expires after the first year of service.

 The price change went into effect after DIRECTV lost about 1.1 million subscribers in Q3 of 2019, a 945,000 loss in Q4 and may or may not be to blame for another large drop in subscribers in the first quarter of 2020.

-AT&T also raised starting pricing for new subscribers to the recently launched AT&T TV.
+AT&T also raised starting pricing for new subscribers to the recently launched DIRECTV STREAM.
 The provider blamed programming costs for the increase but assures subscribers that their rates are competitive.

 “We offer a variety of promotional initiatives including pricing, reward cards and other offers.
 We’ve recently increased the introductory rate for new customers on those video products.
 Our pricing is still in line with others in the industry and reflects our continued commitment to provide high-quality content at a fair price,” said AT&T spokesperson, Jim Kimberly in a public statement.

 Writer, Broadband Content

 Taylor is a veteran member of the Allconnect content team and has spearheaded a number of projects, including a data piece on the top fiber cities in the U.S. and a troubleshooting guide on how to connect your p… Read more

 FeaturedWill Disney offer a new way to stream NFL Sunday Ticket?
 Sports fans might finally be able to cut the cord David Anders — 4 min read

 FeaturedCold, even for January: Price increase coming for DIRECTV and Xfinity customers Samantha Cossick — 2 min read